A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Method

-Prompt engineering is an acquired skill that is associated with a learning curve.
-Prompt engineering is learned through iterative experimentation akin to ``brute-force trial and error''~\cite{chilton}.
-The skill can be learned from community-provided resources, such as guides, reports of systematic experimentation, or from prompts shared on social media (such as online communities dedicated to text-to-image art or Twitter).
-However, to appreciate and understand the craft, one has to apply the knowledge and experiment with different input prompts.
-In the case of text-to-image generation, autoethnography research is, therefore, an appropriate method to learn about prompt engineering.
+Prompt engineering is learned through iterative experimentation akin to ``brute-force trial and error''~\citep{chilton}.
+Therefore, prompt engineering is an acquired skill that is associated with a learning curve.
+The skill can be learned from community-provided resources, such as written guides and reports of systematic experimentation, or from prompts shared on social media, such as online communities dedicated to text-to-image art \citep{creativitypromptengineering}.
+However, to appreciate and understand the craft of prompt engineering and text-to-image generation, one has to apply the knowledge and experiment with different input prompts.
+Autoethnography research is, therefore, an appropriate method to learn about prompt engineering.